 When selecting and implementing a combination of control measures it’s important that you consider whether any new risks might be introduced as a result.

-Refer to pages 13-17 of the How to manage work health and safety risks - Code of Practice for more information on how to control risk, including the development, implementation and monitoring of controls.
+Refer to pages 13-17 of the How to manage work health and safety risks - Code of Practice for more information.

 Control measures you implement must be reviewed and, if necessary, revised to make sure they work as planned.